gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

 ## 1. Authentication

-Azure AI Foundry provides secure access to AI and data services.
+Azure AI Foundry provides secure access to AI services and tools, including the Code Interpreter.
 You will need to authenticate using your Azure AI Foundry project connection string and model deployment name.

-1. Go to your Azure AI Foundry project in the portal.
+1. Go to the Azure AI Foundry portal.
-2. Copy the **Project Connection String** from the **Overview** tab.
+2. Select your project and copy the **Project Connection String** from the **Overview** tab.
-3. Copy the **Model Deployment Name** from the **Models + endpoints** tab.
+3. Find your model deployment name under the **Models + endpoints** tab.

 ## 2. Developer environment setup

-Select your operating system and follow the steps below.
+Select your preferred operating system:

 === "Windows (PowerShell)"

     1. Open a terminal (PowerShell).
-    2. Create a new project folder:
+    2. Create a project folder:
         ```powershell
-        mkdir sales-pie-chart
+        mkdir code-interpreter-sales
-        cd sales-pie-chart
+        cd code-interpreter-sales
         ```
     3. Set up a virtual environment:
         ```powershell